This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You may be given medicine to prevent an infection and help you relax or make you drowsy.
 You may also receive general anesthesia medicine to keep you asleep and control pain during the surgery.
 You will be placed on your back.
 Your chest and abdomen will be cleaned and then covered with sheets.

 - During your surgery, an incision will be made on your abdomen.
-Your caregiver will carefully cut through or push aside muscles and other tissues until your stomach is seen.
-Depending on your condition, your caregiver may remove the whole stomach or leave part of it.
+Your healthcare provider will carefully cut through or push aside muscles and other tissues until your stomach is seen.
+Depending on your condition, your healthcare provider may remove the whole stomach or leave part of it.
 He will connect your esophagus or the remaining stomach to your small intestine.
 A thin tube may be placed in your incision to drain fluids or blood from your abdomen.
 The incision will be closed with stitches or staples and covered with bandages.

 After your surgery:

 You may be taken to a recovery room, where you will stay until you are fully awake.
-Caregivers will watch you closely for problems.
-Do not try to get out of bed until your caregiver says it is okay.
-When caregivers see that you are okay, you will be taken to your hospital room.
+Healthcare providers will watch you closely for problems.
+Do not try to get out of bed until your healthcare provider says it is okay.
+When healthcare providers see that you are okay, you will be taken to your hospital room.
 The bandages covering your incision will keep the area clean and dry to prevent infection.
-A caregiver will remove the bandages soon after your surgery to check your wound.
+A healthcare provider will remove the bandages soon after your surgery to check your wound.